findimageoverlaps incapable of adding images to existing overlap file without complete rerun

 If we add this functionality, the results of adding the one image will not be the exact same as if it was included in the original run.
 Is this behavior acceptable?

 If so, then fixing this ought to be fairly easy.

 (For the programmer - put the new image at the beginning of the overlap list and re-do the full calculations; most of the intersections will find no overlap and have no change)

-#3 Updated by Steven Lambright over 7 years ago
+#3 Updated by Steven Lambright almost 8 years ago

 "Additionally, when in place, a handful of the cnet utility programs should be updated to accept an image overlap file if they don't already do so."
 Which programs are these?
 Is there a chance that they don't need the overlap list which is why they don't accept one?

 Thanks for the feedback,